-03 Feb Local employee-owned grocery stores and customers raise over $75,000 to fight hunger amid pandemic
+03 Feb Employee-owned grocery stores & customers raise over $75,000 to fight hunger

 Newport Avenue Market and Oliver Lemon’s Shoppers Raise Record Amount